smidavidson/simmit-forum-clone/README.md

 **Live Demo:** https://reddit-forum-clone-eight.vercel.app

 Currently the site is filled with example posts I copied from Reddit, but feel free to post anything you want to test out the site.\
-**Note:** Email confirmation is currently disabled, so you can sign up freely to test.
+**Note:** Email confirmation is currently disabled, so you can freely sign up to test with a temporary email account.

 ## Features